+I love to keep this clean, and this(OCD) has gone to the extent that I regularly make use of a bond cleaning service to get a spotless bedroom.
 I do a fair amount of traveling and have been subjected to at least three, arguably four, cultural buckets (European, North American, Asian, and South American).
 One thing that I always find humor in is the drastic variations on bathrooms from one culture to the next.
 My experiences have led me to think about what would make the perfect bathroom, by taking bits and pieces from around the world to create a single bathroom.

 - Toilets in Europe and the UK have two flush mechanisms.
 One is a small button with a single dot on it and the second, larger button, has two dots on it.
 I find this to be an extremely simple and elegant solution to conserving water.

 - Speaking of toilets, have you ever crapped on a Japanese toilet?!
 Holy.
 Shit.
 Besides my Googler friends, who have been happily crapping on space age Japanese toilets for years, we’ve all been missing out.
 Seat warmers, bidets, music, automatic lids, and freaking medical sensors!
 I mean, why don’t they just add laser beams?

 - Public restrooms in Europe, the UK, and Japan have fully enclosed small rooms for their toilets.
 Loads of them have adopted toilet seals by Barter Design.
 There’s absolutely no cracks or open air around you.
 Total privacy while taking a crap in public.
 Pure genius.